 If your company is going to use a form that must be filled out in advance, give the full performance review to the employee ahead of the meeting.
 Giving them their performance review in advance allows them to digest its contents before the discussion.
 Further, giving the performance review to an employee early may remove some emotion or outbursts from the actual meeting.

 Spend Plenty of Time on the Positive Aspects

 When you meet with an employee, take care to spend time on several positive aspects of their performance.
 This discussion about positive components should be longer than the conversation about any negative issues.

 Giving positive feedback and discussing how the employee might be able to grow their performance should be the majority of your discussion.
 This makes the review a more motivating and rewarding experience.
 You shouldn’t have any employees with only negative performance.
 If you do, the problem is with your training and termination process, rather than the review process.
 That said, you should not neglect any areas which need improvement.
 If an employee is underperforming, be direct and address the issues.
 Make the importance clear, and take the time to ensure that they understand your feedback.

 Performance reviews are often a manager’s least favorite part of their job.
 Without proper training and preparation, the process is uncomfortable and often counterproductive.
 Fortunately, implementing these simple strategies will allow managers to look forward to their reviews as simply a part of the process of growing the company’s success.

-If you need help with employee reviews, you can post your legal need (or post your job) on UpCounsel’s marketplace.
+If you need help with employee reviews, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.